enorith/enorith/README.md

-# Enorith: a framework for golang web artisan
+# A framework for golang web artisan